 Organisations are required by law to publish details of the criteria to be used to identify the supplier to whom the contract will be awarded.
 The Contract Notice must provide a brief description of criteria to be used for award of the contract.

 An Organisation must also specify in the relevant Procurement Documents the relative weighting which it will give to each of the criteria chosen to determine the most economically advantageous tender.
-The weighting and score given to an award criterion should be considered on a case-by-case basis taking into account the other relevant criteria and the relative impact that each will have on the quality of the service delivery, works performed or goods supplied.
+The weighting and score given to an award criterion should be considered on a case-by-case basis taking into account the other relevant criteria and the relative impact that each will have on the quality of the service delivery or goods supplied.
 Weighting must ensure the appropriate balance between the quality and cost / price of the contract and be proportionate to the contract, taking care not to negatively affect the quality of the contract to be performed.
 It is best practice that respective weightings are agreed by the UIG before the Contract Notice is published and any documentation issued.

 If there is any doubt as to the level of detail that must be disclosed/published, you should seek specialist professional procurement or legal advice and guidance.